Important Parking Information During Rady Children's Hospital's Campus Development — Read More

 Q. How soon after the procedure will I notice a change in my child?
 And what should I expect from therapy?

-A. It may take six months or longer after the procedure for a child to become used to the new sounds he or she hears.
-Therapy is an ongoing process, and how soon a change is noticed depends on the age of the child, the needs of the child and the services the child is receiving in school.
-For the implant to be successful, it is critical that the gains made in therapy be carried over to the home environment.
+A. It may take six months or longer after the procedure for a child to become used to the new sounds they hear.
+Therapy is an ongoing process, and how soon a change is noticed depends on the age of the child, the needs of the child, and the services the child is receiving in school.
+For the implant to be successful, it is critical that the skills learned in therapy be carried over to the home environment.

 Q. How many hours a day will my child need to wear the implant?

-A. For maximum benefit, the child should wear his or her processor during all waking hours.
-A hearing child hears every waking minute, and it is important that a cochlear implant child model a hearing child.
+A. For maximum benefit, the child should wear their processor during all waking hours.
+A typically hearing child is exposed to sound every waking minute, and it is important that a child who receives a cochlear implant also be exposed to sound every waking minute.
 The equipment also must be checked often to ensure that it is working properly.

-Q. Will my child hear normally with a cochlear implant?
+Q. Will my child hear the same was as a typically hearing child with their cochlear implant?

 Q. Will my child be able to listen to music and watch television?